bezurn004/Obsi-Forge-Apedia/GameplayRules/Core/Fundamentals/GP_Allies_Conflict.md

 So how do you deal with the situation when allies clash?

 ## Conflict Without Moves
 Disagreements between characters can usually be handled through roleplaying.
 Talk it out, as your characters.
 But take care to not let this fictional conflict carry over into the real world.
-If things get heated or uncomfortable, Take a Break.
+If things get heated or uncomfortable, [[MV_Take a Break|Take a Break (move)]].
 When you return to the game, discuss your approaches out-of-character, agree on next steps, and transition back into the fiction to resolve the situation from the perspective of your characters.

 ## Conflict Using Moves
-If you want to resolve a conflict among allies through moves, make opposed [[Face Danger]] rolls to decide the outcome in a single exchange.
+If you want to resolve a conflict among allies through moves, make opposed [[MV_Face Danger|Face Danger]] rolls to decide the outcome in a single exchange.
-- Both describe what you are doing to persuade, act against, or resist your ally, and [[Face Danger]] using an appropriate stat.
+- Both describe what you are doing to persuade, act against, or resist your ally, and [[MV_Face Danger|Face Danger]] using an appropriate stat.
 - If at least one of you scores a hit, determine who gains control of the outcome by comparing your level of success in the order below:
 	- strong hit with a match
 	- strong hit